Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes: Methodology

-HiGCN shows superiority over pairwise graph-based GCN models for exploiting higher-order information, and it generalizes spectral convolution operations on pairwise graphs, including GCN \cite{GCN} and GPRGNN \cite{GPRGNN}.
-On the other hand, HiGCN exhibits greater flexibility than certain Hodge Laplacian-based simplicial GCN models, such as SNN \cite{SNN2020} and SCNN \cite{SCNN2022}, overcoming the constraints of information exchange exclusively through boundary operators.
-Further derivation and in-depth discussion are presented in Appendix \ref{appendix:relation_to_GCNs}.
+\paragraph{Relation to existing models.} HiGCN shows superiority over pairwise graph-based GCNs for exploiting higher-order information, and it generalizes spectral convolution operations on pairwise graphs, including GCN \cite{GCN} and GPRGNN \cite{GPRGNN}.
+On the other hand, HiGCN exhibits greater flexibility than certain Hodge Laplacian-based simplicial GCNs, such as SNN \cite{SNN2020} and SCNN \cite{SCNN2022}, overcoming the constraints of information exchange exclusively through boundary operators.
+Further derivation and discussion are presented in Appendix C.

-\paragraph{Symmetries.} Given a pairwise graph $\mathcal{G}$ characterized by adjacency matrix $A$ and feature matrix $X$, a function $f$ is (node) permutation equivariant if $\mathbf{P}f(A, X)=f(\mathbf{P}A\mathbf{P}^\top, \mathbf{P}X)$ for any permutation operation $\mathbf{P}$.
-GNNs adhere to this equivariance property, ensuring consistent computation of functions irrespective of node permutations.
-Generalizing pairwise GNNs, HiGCN demonstrates equivariance with respect to relabeling of simplices, which allows it to exploit symmetries in SCs.
-To formalize this property, we introduce the concept of simplex permutation equivariance and demonstrate that HiGCN fulfills this definition.
-See Appendix \ref{appendix:symmetry} for proof and detailed discussions.
+\paragraph{Symmetries.} It is a fundamental concept for understanding GNNs and their behavior.
+HiGCN has been demonstrated to exhibit equivariance with respect to relabeling of simplices, enabling it to exploit symmetries in SCs.
+Formal proofs and detailed discussions are deferred to Appendix E.

 \paragraph{Computational complexity.} A balance between performance and complexity can be achieved by limiting the number of petals $P$.
 We find that a small $P$ is typically adequate, and considering more petals may result in diminishing marginal utility.
 Generally, the computational complexity of HiGCN is comparable to that of spectral GNNs.
-We report the average training time per epoch and average total running time in Table \ref{tab: runTime}, demonstrating that HiGCN achieves competitive performance with a reasonable computational cost.
-Additionally, when the targeted graph is not in the form of SCs, one should also consider the one-time preprocessing procedure for graph lifting, see Appendix \ref{appendix: large} for details.
+We report the average training time per epoch and average total running time in Appendix G, demonstrating that HiGCN achieves competitive performance with a reasonable computational cost.
+Additionally, when the targeted graph is not in the form of SCs, one should also consider the one-time preprocessing procedure for graph lifting, see Appendix G for details.